 - Private hospital emergency: AED 500+ (plus treatment)

-Healthcare quality is excellent, with world-class hospitals like Cleveland Clinic Abu Dhabi, Mediclinic, and American Hospital.
-Budget AED 0-500/month depending on whether your employer covers insurance.
+The care is excellent — Cleveland Clinic Abu Dhabi, Mediclinic, American Hospital are all here.
+Budget AED 0-500/month depending on what your employer covers.

 | School Type | Annual Fees (AED) | Notes |